What is SciCAN?

 - Access to shared research, resources, projects and personal stories.

-- Connections with allies from variety of backgrounds without geographical barriers.
+- Connections with allies from a variety of backgrounds without geographical barriers.

 - A single location that fosters open and inclusive communication within our diverse community, including between advocacy groups and subject matter experts.